jgormley/led/README.md

 * Port forwarding on router

 TODO:
-* Connect smart home to the Express/Node server -- either via IFTTT or Google local
+* Connect smart home to the Express/Node server -- either via IFTTT or Google local or some other method (maybe Zapier)
 * Clean up JS code, I hacked in a global variable to track whether a script was running.
 I could either switch to sync calls, or be more elegant about handling state.
 I did this because calling the python script multiple times puts it in a bad state and requires me to kill the processes
 * Add ability to pass in params to the python script
 * Add more visuals